How To Feed A Loon

 • Spread the shrimp and scallops out on a cutting board or large platter.
 Sprinkle with salt and pepper all over.
 Set aside.

-• Heat 2 tbsp butter in a large skillet/saucepan over medium heat.
+• Heat 2 tablespoon butter in a large skillet/saucepan over medium heat.
 Transfer the shrimp and scallops to the skillet and cook, stirring often, until pink and fully cooked, about 3 to 5 minutes.
 Use a slotted spoon to remove the shrimp and scallops to a clean platter or bowl.

 • Stir in the flour to create a roux.
 The consistency is like very wet sand.
 Cook, stirring often, for 1 minute.
 Stir in the cayenne pepper.